acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 **Diagram Explanation**: This diagram shows how system confidence is calculated from multiple weighted factors.
 Tracking confidence (40% weight), position uncertainty (30% weight), sensor count (20% weight), and warning conditions (10% reduction each) are combined to produce an overall system confidence value between 0.1 and 1.0.

+> **For Experts**: The weighted combination follows a modified Dempster-Shafer evidence theory approach, allowing for explicit representation of uncertainty in belief.
+The non-linear transformation of position uncertainty (1.0 / (1.0 + uncertainty * 2.0)) creates a sigmoid-like response curve that provides a graceful degradation as uncertainty increases.

 The calculation provides a single value that represents the overall health and reliability of the tracking system.
 This confidence value influences:

 1. **Safety Controls**: Lower confidence triggers more conservative behavior